Skip to main content

 Creating and Managing Report Blueprints

-Report Builder supports text-based analysis powered by deep research.
+Research Report supports text-based analysis powered by deep research.

-To begin, click on Report Builder from the Start Page.
+To begin, click on Research report on the left tool bar from the Start Page.

-The Report Builder can be used to build reports by giving all the instructions as a prompt and letting the AI create the report or by manually configuring the report.
+The Research Report can be used to build reports by giving all the instructions as a prompt and letting the AI create the report or by manually configuring the report.

-The book icon on the top left opens up the Report Blueprint Library which includes built-in Maven templates and your saved custom blueprints for streamlined report creation.
+The Blueprint Library option on the top left includes built-in Maven Bio templates and your saved custom blueprints for streamlined and reproducible report creation.

 You can select a blueprint to auto-populate report sections streamlining setup and saving time.
 To find a blueprint that fits your needs, use the search bar.